-where $(\widetilde{D}_t)_{t\geq 1}$ is a (deterministic) sequence tending to zero and decreasing on a vicinity of $+\infty$ such that $\E[D_t]\leq \widetilde{D}_t$ for all $t\geq 1$. \end{theorem} Theorem~\ref{th:genL2-first} is proved in \S~\ref{sec:cor:genL2}.
+where $(\widetilde{D}_t)_{t\geq 1}$ is a (deterministic) sequence tending to zero and eventually decreasing such that $\E[D_t]\leq \widetilde{D}_t$ for all $t\geq 1$. \end{theorem} Theorem~\ref{th:genL2-first} is proved in \S~\ref{sec:cor:genL2}.
 In case of no selective inference ($S_t(X,q)\equiv 1$) and no adaptation ($D_t=0$) the bounds is of order $t^{-\beta}$ and we recover Theorem 2.2 of \cite{costa2020non} and Proposition~2 of \cite{angelopoulos2024online}.
 It thus extends these works to the case of selection and adaptive scores.
 Note that, by contrast with the in-probability result, the term $1+\sum_{k=1}^{t-1} {\widetilde{D}_k}$ introduced by adaptation is multiplicative and not additive to the rate $(\underline{J}(t))^{-\beta}$, typically of order $t^{-\beta}$.
 Hence, the adaptation stage can deteriorate the rate even if $\sum_{k=1}^{t-1} {\widetilde{D}_k}$ is tending slowly to infinity.
-This imposes in general to take $\beta$ large enough to compensate the adaptation error.
+This generally requires taking $\beta$ large enough to compensate for the adaptation error.

-To sum up, Theorems~\ref{th:rateconvfull}~and~\ref{th:genL2-first} showed that, provided that bounding sequences $\underline{J}(t)$, $\bar{J}(t)$ can be built for $J(t)$, and provided that $D_t$ can be bounded, we can obtain explicit convergence rates of the instantaneous error rate to $\alpha$ and of the threshold sequence to some $q^\bench_\alpha$.
-In the next two sections, we apply these results in more concrete examples.
+In summary, Theorems~\ref{th:rateconvfull}~and~\ref{th:genL2-first} showed that, provided that bounding sequences $\underline{J}(t)$, $\bar{J}(t)$ can be built for $J(t)$, and provided that $D_t$ can be bounded, we can obtain explicit convergence rates of the instantaneous error rate to $\alpha$ and of the threshold sequence to some $q^\bench_\alpha$.
+The next two sections demonstrate these results in concrete examples.